 While shopping for the perfect gift was crammed into trying to find my grandniece, it’s just another day in my life of being pulled in any and all directions.

 This using my name on TDCJ paperwork continues to be a problem.
 No one is a client without a deposit and contract with me.
-Explaining this to the Allred Unit Bride while addressing her question regarding notarizing the ID and Absentee Affidavit outside the Unit which no Notary will do without the Affiant present, I reiterated that she had not paid her deposit prior to listing my name on TDCJ Paperwork.
+Explaining this to the Stiles Unit Bride while addressing her question regarding notarizing the ID and Absentee Affidavit outside the Unit which no Notary will do without the Affiant present, I reiterated that she had not paid her deposit prior to listing my name on TDCJ Paperwork.

 Mentally exhausted, I finally found a shirt for my husband in his favorite color, yellow.
 Only the Law Library can Notarize an inmates ID and Absentee Affidavit.

 Please stop using my name to obtain a date for your wedding at a TDCJ Unit without retaining my services.
+I am booked solid upon my return from California at 17 different TDCJ Units.
+New bookings are now being moved to mid November and early December.
+TDCJ Bookings are scheduled in the order that they were received and/or booked.

 While checking out at Ross, Cindy continued to try and reach Maryssa.
 By the time I checked in at Parker County Urgent Care, we were giving up hope of finding Maryssa and worried that she had met a stranger of hitchhiked with Jessie outside of Parker County.